Guidelines for authors

 Multiple collaborators

-If you are collaborating with others when writing your contributions, each collaborator needs to:
+If you are collaborating with others when writing your contributions, each collaborator needs to perform these same three steps (clone the repository, install Quarto and install the Computo Quarto extension).

-In the forked template, there are mainly two files you are expected to modify for writing your contribution: template-computo-LANG.qmd (where LANG is to be replaced with either R, python or julia) and _quarto.yml.
+There are mainly two files you are expected to modify in your repository for writing your contribution: template-computo-LANG.qmd (where LANG is to be replaced with either R, Python or Julia) and _quarto.yml.

 The main body of your paper (starting with the Introduction section) should be written in the template-computo-LANG.qmd following the formatting suggestions therein.